pgurnig/git-db-reset-hard/README.md

 - Reset back to Commit #1 (`git reset --hard HEAD~1`)

 ## Step-by-Step
-> To see the change detail from `git init` through Commit #2, refer to [this](level-set.md).
+> To see the change detail from `git init` through Commit #2, refer to [this](object-database-init-to-commit-2.md).

 ## Summary
-The intent of `git reset --hard HEAD~1` is to set the user to the previous commit - this includes the *Working Tree*, *Staging Area* and *Object Database* (*HEAD*).
-As we'll see, while changes to the *Working Tree* do absolutely revert, the *Object Database* still keeps track of history including history after the first (initial) commit.
-What happens to the *Object Database* is interesting and insightful to not only understanding how `reset` works, but also in terms of the thought process behind Git itself.
+The intent of git reset --hard HEAD~1 is to set the user back to the previous commit—this includes the *Working Tree*, *Staging Area*, and *Object Database* (HEAD).
+While changes to the *Working Tree* are reset to match the previous commit, the *Object Database* retains history, including objects created after the first commit.
+This behavior offers insights into both the mechanics of `reset` and Git’s design philosophy.

-This behavior preserves the history of objects, ensuring that the underlying Git design supports the recovery of previous states even after a reset.
+This behavior retains object history, reflecting Git’s design to support the recovery of prior states, even after a reset.

 ## The Analysis
 ### Understanding `git reset --hard HEAD~1`